Cryptocurrency has a reputation problem.

 At the time of writing, XRP is the world’s 4th largest cryptocurrency coin by market capitalization, with around $4.5bn USD equivalent in circulation.

 The currency’s creator is the technology company, Ripple.
 It provides cryptographic ledger technology and is the single largest XRP token owner.
-Ripple has been especially proactive when it comes to AML activity.
+Ripple has been especially proactive when it comes to its cryptocurrency AML compliance.
 In partnership with Coinfirm and Elliptic, they’ve investigated activity on their network, revealing about $400m of XRP tokens had been tied to illegal transactions.

-Like all blockchain-based currencies, XRP transaction data is publicly available.
-This allows those of us interested in link analysis AML and fraud detection to explore and visualize the connections to find insight.
+Like most blockchain-based currencies, XRP transaction data is publicly available.
+This allows those of us interested in cryptocurrency AML compliance and fraud detection to explore and visualize the connections to find insight.

 Advanced filtering options give analysts the power to instantly pinpoint the exact transaction amount and the time it took place.

-In part two, we show you each stage of the process for visualizing and analyzing XRP cryptocurrency, from building a graph model and designing a visual model, to exploring the data and revealing patterns of possible AML violations.
+In part two of this blog post, we show you each stage of the process for visualizing and analyzing XRP cryptocurrency, from building a graph model and designing a visual model, to exploring the data and revealing patterns of possible AML violations.
 You’ll see how our SDKs power tools that are essential to the compliance process.

-In the meantime, if you want to learn more about how our products help manage risk and threat in financial services, download our white paper
+In the meantime, if you want to learn more about how our products help manage risk and threat in financial services, download our financial services white paper